grizlibier/wcomf/README.md

 # What's in the next version?
 What's the progress?

-- Lore?
+- Lore? (is being written)

--> is being written
+- Skills (halfway through)

+- New monsters (not started yet)

+- Dodging, evasion, critical hits and critical misses (not started yet)

+- New crafting recepes (not started yet)

 # Logs